-Former NPP MP optimistic Finance Minister will exempt pensioners from E-Levy
+Former NPP MP optimistic Finance Minister will exempt pensioners from e-levy

 “The other side also as I mentioned is the common man’s thinking that this government has not really been protector of the public purse but rather they have been squandering the public purse.

-“The other one is the practice note that will be issued by the GRA, that is the way which they will be able to provide these little exemption because the law has given the power to rollout these taxes notes in a way that will make the application of this law most effective.
+“The other one is the practice note that will be issued by the GRA, that is the way in which they will be able to provide this little exemption because the law has given the power to roll out these taxes notes in a way that will make the application of this law most effective.

 “The issues they raised about pensioners, all these issues can be addressed through regulation.”